Dates for diaires

 |Summer break||Fri 21st Jul 2017|

 Happy Chinese New Year!
-It’s the Year of the pig – those people who are born in this year (1923, 1935, 1947, 1959, 1971, 1983, 1995 and 2007) are said to be chivalrous, optimistic and frank, kind and loyal friends and light of heart.
-Sometimes they can be a little too trusting.
+It’s the Year of the rat – those people who are born in this year (1924, 1936, 1948, 1960, 1972, 1984, 1996 and 2008) are said to be industrious and thrifty, diligent and positive.
+They love to enshrine and collect.
+They have a keen intuition and can foretell the danger.
 Which year were you born in?
 This week we have lots of Chinese based activities planned and the children will have the opportunity to try Chinese food at snack times.

 These downloads are in portable document format (PDF) and require you to have Adobe Reader installed to view them.